 2. Determine metrics you’d like measured.
 There’s no standard list here as it will depend on the application, mix of technologies used, and environment, but some of the more common criteria include user perceived response time, response time by specific geography, resource utilization (CPU, memory, disk, bandwidth), number of errors, maximum users, and other business performance metrics.

 3. Design a load test.
-When designing a test, you will want to determine a few factors, like how much load to test, determine what transactions to include, and what combination or sequence they will take. along with.
-If you don’t know where to start your test, you may need to engage other internal departments, such has IT or marketing, in order to collect historical testing data from previous and/or similar applications, such number of concurrent users, peak sessions in a given hour, page views, etc., from an analytics tool.
+When designing a test, begin by determining a few key factors, like how much load to test, specific user transactions, and what combination or sequence they will occur in.
+If you don’t know where to start your test, engage other internal departments, such has IT or Marketing, for collecting historical testing data from previous and/or similar applications, such as number of concurrent users, peak sessions in a given hour, page views, etc., from an analytics tool.
 Another great spot for information?
 Your competition.
 The competitors within your industry may have published information or public press releases about their specific customer metrics.
-This might give you a baseline to start your tests from.
+This might give you a baseline you can start your test from.
 Other factors for consideration, especially for web applications, are specific navigation paths, delays, browsers/devices used, and geography.
-The bottom line is to create testing that best matches your user’s environment.
+The bottom line: create test scripts that best matches your user’s environment.

 How to Choose a Load Testing Tool

 It really depends on your business needs, objectives, environment, and budget.
-With that in mind, the tool you choose should, at a minimum, be able to determine if your site or application will stand up to real-world conditions.
+With that in mind, the tool you choose should, at a minimum, determine if your site or application will stand up in real-world conditions.
 Some of the questions and criteria you should ask yourself when choosing a load testing tool should include the following:

 - Is it easy to use?
-Is it complex to setup?
+Does the tool require complex setup procedures?

 - Quickly create test scripts and execute a test